Last Updated on May 4, 2023 by Christine Kaaloa

 5 Top Travel Tips India: Surviving Indian Culture

 I always describe India as a challenging country to travel.
 It’s not so much because it’s hard or dangerous.
 The challenging part is that you’ll see things in a raw and real way.
 India can make some travelers feel strongly.
 Either they love it or hate it.
-In India you’ll see an overwhelming amount of poverty, chaotic traffic.
-You’ll need to pay attention to the hygiene of things.

 But the thing is despite all that, a good chunk of travelers like myself, will fall in love with India even harder.